Everything to Know About Skólavörðustígur: Reykjavik’s Rainbow Street

 Attractions

 Aside from its shopping outlets, Skólavörðustígur is also home to some stunning attractions, most notably, the famous Lutheran church, Hallgrimskirkja.
-The vibrant tales of Icelandic folklore and the island’s varied landscapes play a significant influence on its architecture.
-Rainbow Street is also a stone’s throw from Reykjavík’s Old Harbour should you wish to embark on a whale-watching expedition.
+The vibrant tales of Icelandic folklore and the island’s varied landscapes have had a significant influence on its architecture.
+Rainbow Street is also a stone’s throw from Reykjavík’s Old Harbour should you wish to embark on a whale-watching expedition

 Events Near Rainbow Street

 There is also a lively calendar of events taking place on and around Reykjavík’s Rainbow Street.
-This is a great way to celebrate the culture of Iceland and can be a real cherry on top of your time in Iceland.
+This is a great way to celebrate the culture of Iceland and can be a real cherry on top of your trip.
 These include:

-Reykjavík Pride (August every year): One of the largest festivals in Iceland celebrating the rights of the LGBTQ+ community.
+• Reykjavík Pride (August every year): One of the largest festivals in Iceland that celebrates the rights of the LGBTQ+ community.

 Where to Stay Near Skólavörðustígur